Income tax highlights for 2020

 For tax years beginning on or after January 1, 2020, the credit has been expanded to include a qualified rehabilitation project undertaken within a state park, state historic site, or other land owned by the state, that is under the jurisdiction of the Office of Parks, Recreation and Historic Preservation.
 See Form IT-238, Claim for Rehabilitation of Historic Properties Credit, and its instructions.

-This credit has been extended through December 31, 2021.
+This credit has been extended through tax year 2025.
 See Form IT-643, Hire a Veteran Credit, and its instructions.

 For tax years beginning on or after January 1, 2020, the credit has been amended to allow a taxpayer (including nonresident and part-year resident taxpayers) to claim the credit only if the taxpayer's New York adjusted gross income is less than $250,000.
 The amendment also provides that the credit amount cannot exceed $1,500.
 See Form IT-249, Claim for Long-Term Care Insurance Credit, and its instructions.